osilander/bacterial-genomics-intro/README.md

  - make latexpdf
  - copy pdf to _static.
- - Safe conda packages of used env in package-list.txt
+ - Save conda packages of used env in package-list.txt
  - commit changes.
  - push master to gitlab remote.
  - push master to origin (github)